spring-projects/spring-integration-samples/intermediate/tcp-client-server-multiplex/README.md

 This sample now shows how to use the `group-timeout` on the aggregator to release the group under this condition.
-Further, it routes the discarded message to a service activator which return a `MessagingTimeoutException` which is routed to the waiting thread.
+Further, it routes the discarded message to a service activator which return a `MessagingTimeoutException` which is routed to the waiting thread and thrown to the caller.

 ````
 gateway -> outbound-channel-adapter